rptb1/tammy-norie/plan/unsinkability.rst

 _`.journal.2019-12-07`

-  Ordering initial foam.
-The initial plan is to insulate Tammy Norie and make her comfortable, so the focus will be on the visible areas that will be covered with vinyl.
+  Selecting initial volumes in order to order initial materials (`.plan.order-mats`_).
+Initially I plan to insulate Tammy Norie and make her comfortable, so the focus will be on the visible areas that will be covered with vinyl.
 The obvious places to start are `.vol.sides`_ and `.vol.ceiling`_, followed by `.vol.quarter-berth`_.

   The 30mm foam is available in `1m×4m rolls`_.
 Conveniently,
-  `.vol.sides`_ and the 30mm areas for `.vol.ceiling`_ are 50cm wide
+  `.vol.sides`_, the 30mm areas for `.vol.ceiling`_, and all exposed
-  or a little less, and will come nicely out of a 1m wide roll.
+  parts of `.vol.quarter-berth`_ are 50cm wide or a little less, and will come nicely out of a 1m wide roll.

+..   (+ 85 232 160 205 214 133 195)

 .. ceiling starboard + side port (+ 232 205)